 1878 – today

-After Hamm became part of the Wirtgen Group, the logo was updated with a graphic element featuring the letter “W.” Its shape is formed by two upward-facing gray angles, visually resembling arrows or markers that convey precision and structure.
+After Hamm joined the Wirtgen Group, the logo was updated to include a graphic element featuring the letter “W.” Its shape is formed by two upward-facing gray angles, visually resembling arrows or markers that convey precision and structure.
 This element is placed within a white square framed by three layered borders: an outer orange line, a middle white line, and an inner gray line.
 The sequence of lines creates a sense of order and systematization.

-The gray angles resemble mechanical parts absorbing impact—like a roller flattening surface irregularities on the road.
-They suggest the moment the machine begins its motion, creating a smooth path.
+The gray angles resemble mechanical parts that absorb impact like a roller flattening road surface irregularities.
+They suggest that the moment the machine begins its motion, it creates a smooth path.
 The orange border references construction zones, where heavy machinery is commonly seen in action.
 It functions as a visual signal, emphasizing movement and ongoing work.

 The entire composition is built from geometrically precise components.
 Straight lines, sharp angles, and balanced proportions communicate engineering discipline.
 This visual language reflects machine-grade accuracy, reliability, and the brand’s industrial focus.